NeurosynLabs/Neurosyn-Soul/README.md

 In the reciprocity you will see custom instructions for Box 1 and 2.
 Copy and paste those into the custom instructions of GPT.

 ### 3️⃣ Purge or trim persistent memory
 Totally erase or leave at least 50% remaining of GPT’s memory (called persistent memory).
+I recommend a full memory wipe.

 ### 4️⃣ Install Neurosyn Soul OS files
 In the reciprocity you will notice different markdown (`.md`) files.
 The entire file of these are the installation files for the OS.